Is a Paleo Diet Healthy?

 Meat: beef, chicken, lamb, pork, turkey - always organic and grass-fed, never processed

-• Fruits & vegetables: If it can be plucked from nature, it's Paleo.
-Vegetables and fruits are the backbones of the Paleo diet.
+- Fruits & vegetables: If it can be plucked from nature, it's Paleo.
+Vegetables and fruits are the backbones of the Paleo lifestyle.

-• Tubers: potatoes, yams, sweet potatoes, turnips - a great source of carbohydrates on the Paleo diet
+- Tubers: potatoes, yams, sweet potatoes, turnips - a great source of carbohydrates on the Paleo lifestyle

 *salt should be consumed in moderation, as too much sodium can cause a host of health problems.

-As you can see, there's a great deal of variety to be explored in the Paleo diet.
+As you can see, there's a great deal of variety to be explored in the Paleo lifestyle.

 But what effect will eating these foods have on your health?